daniel-meppiel-sonarsource/hands-on-scripts/README.md

 ## Required Setup
 The steps below need to be taken to make the script work:

-* Obtain a client_secret.json file from myself and put it on your project root folder
+* Obtain a `client_secret.json` file from myself and put it on your project root folder.
+This will allow the program to generate Google Spreadsheets in your GDrive.
 * Create a `.env` file in the project root folder, and add the following variables:

     ```